 - Any grade of F must be remediated by pre-pharmacy students. - Students will not be allowed to remediate a required course during the academic year (fall or spring semester) at another institution if the same course is available to them at ACPHS.
 If the required course is not available at ACPHS, students may be allowed to remediate the required course at another accredited institution if the course is pre-approved by the course professor or course coordinator (see Registrar's page on the Intranet for approval form).
 Students must earn a grade of C or better in courses repeated at other institutions. - Independent study cannot be used for remedial purposes. - Upon course remediation of a required or elective course, a record of both courses will remain on the official transcript.
 If completed at ACPHS, the higher of the two course grades will be used in the calculation of the GPA.
-If completed elsewhere, neither the original nor the remediated course grade will be used in GPA calculations. - In almost all cases, remediated coursework required for entry into P1 must be completed by May 31 preceding P1 entry.
-In select cases, per the express invitation/permission of the Pharmacy Admissions and Academic Standards Committee (PAASC), a student may be granted an allowance to remediate a specific course/s over the summer preceding P1, and is granted a conditional acceptance into P1 pending the outcome of the summer remediation.
+If completed elsewhere, neither the original nor the remediated course grade will be used in GPA calculations.

-A student will be placed on probation if any of the following conditions exist:
+A student will be placed on probation if any of the following conditions exist within a semester: